Mia Mottley: Prime minister

 On 23 September 2022, Mottley delivered the inaugural Kofi Annan Memorial Lecture, hosted by the Kofi Annan Foundation, in partnership with the International Peace Institute, Open Society Foundations and International Crisis Group.

-In November 2022, Mottley delivered the Nelson Mandela Annual Lecture.
+In November 2022, Mottley delivered the Nelson Mandela Annual Lecture, with the theme being "Social Bonding and Decolonisation in the Context of the Climate Crisis: Perspectives from the Global South".

-Criticism

-Mottley has been criticized in relation to the way the establishment of the republic was handled, without a referendum on the issue having been held.
-A UWI poll in Barbados found that, although only a minority wanted to retain the British monarch as head of state, most objected to the lack of consultation.
+Mottley addressed the United Nations General Assembly again in September 2024, succeeding Israeli Prime Minister Benjamin Netanyahu as speaker.
+The speech disavowed global wars in general and the Gaza war and Israel–Hezbollah conflict in particular, claiming war to be a distraction and drain on funding which could be used instead to combat the global climate crisis and emerging infectious disease.

+In February 2025 while at the 38th African Union (AU) Summit, Mottley addressed the collective heads of the body to share that the time had come for Africa and the Caribbean to overcome their trans-Atlantic destinies.

 Honours and awards

 Mottley is a recipient of the following honours: